weblate/qTox_enhanced-1/doc/user_manual_en.md

 #### BlackList

-BlackList is a feature of qTox that locally blocks a group member's messages across all your joined groups, in case someone spams a group.
+BlackList is a feature of qTox that locally blocks a conference member's messages across all your joined conferences, in case someone spams a conference.
 You need to put a members public key into the BlackList text box one per line to activate it.
-Currently qTox doesn't have a method to get the public key from a group member, this will be added in the future.
+Currently qTox doesn't have a method to get the public key from a conference member, this will be added in the future.

 ### Audio/Video
 #### Audio Settings